Printed on 6/29/2026

 Disclaimer: This tool is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about your health.

-Assess frailty using the Rockwood Clinical Frailty Scale (1–9).
-Used for ICU triage, surgical risk, and goals-of-care discussions in elderly patients.
+Assess frailty using the Rockwood Clinical Frailty Scale (CFS 1–9): Very Fit to Terminally Ill.
+Used for hospice eligibility, prognostication, ICU triage, surgical risk stratification, and goals-of-care discussions.